Table Of Contents

 Support and resistance trading is a basic method of trading.
 One of the most common trading strategies that deploys support and resistance levels is the act of going long (buying) when the price is approaching a support level or going short (selling) when the price is heading toward its resistance level.

 Range trading happens in the predictable space between the support and resistance levels.
-After having used their analysis to quantify these levels, traders try to buy at support levels (lowest) and sell at resistance levels (highest).
+After using their analysis to quantify these levels, traders try to buy at support levels (lowest) and sell at resistance levels (highest).
 Remember that support and resistance are not always perfectly predictable or straight lines.
-Some markets are known to oscillate within a range and not always touch the lowest support or the highest resistance levels.
+Some markets oscillate within a range and do not always touch the lowest support or the highest resistance levels.
 They may bounce up or pull back before you expect anticipate.
 Other markets might briefly break out beyond their established levels before returning within range.

 However, this runs the risk of falling for a false breakout, something many newbie traders do.
 More experienced traders are good at waiting for the pullback toward a certain support or resistance level before they enter a trade.
 Sometimes waiting for the market to respond before committing is the best way to go.